-This report is intended to satisfy reporting requirements under Section 148 of Title 23, United States Code (23 U.S.C.
-148) regulated under 23 CFR 924.
+This report is intended to satisfy reporting requirements under Section 148 of the Title 23, United States Code (23 U.S.C.
+148) regulated under 23 CFE 924.
 MAP-21 reinforces the importance of the Highway Safety Improvement Program (HSIP).
-The goal of the program is to achieve a significant reduction in traffic fatalities and serious injuries on all public roads, including non-State-owned public roads and roads on tribal lands.
-Thus, the HSIP remains New York State Department of Transportation's core program to proactively identify and correct high accident locations and progress safety projects that facilitate the goal of the program.
+The goal of the program is to achieve a significant reduction in traffic fatalities and serious injuries on all public roads, including non-State Department of Transportation's core program to proactively identify and correct high accident locations and progress safety projects that facilitate the goal of the program.